 Add 2 tbsp (25 mL) ghee from skillet to reserved pan.
 Heat on medium until shimmery.
 Add onion.
-Sauté 4 minutes, or until golden.
+Cook, stirring often, 4 minutes, or until golden.
 Stir in garlic and ginger.
 Stir in masala 30 seconds.
-Stir in tomatoes.
+Stir in tomatoes and 1 tsp (5 mL) salt.
 Stir in spinach.
 Cook, stirring often and scraping pan, 2 minutes, or until well combined.
 Add cream.
 Reduce heat to low and cover.
 Simmer 5 minutes, or until thickened.
 Stir in paneer.
 Simmer, covered, 5 minutes, or until hot and coated.

 Remove from heat.
 Stir in 3/4 cup (175 mL) yogurt.
-Add salt.
+Adjust salt.
 If desired, add some or all of remaining yogurt to adjust creaminess.

 Makes 4 servings.